efeefe/is/pages/03.opendott/adam-greenfield-cities/item.md

 show_sidebar: false
 ---

-Adam Greenfield wrote a series of interesting texts criticizing the usual take on smart cities.
-I'll be pasting below some exceprts of his work.
+*Adam Greenfield wrote a series of interesting texts criticizing the usual take on smart cities.
+I'll be pasting below some excerpts of his work as I (re)read it.*

 **[Rise of the machines: who is the ‘internet of things’ good for? ](https://www.theguardian.com/technology/2017/jun/06/internet-of-things-smart-home-smart-city)**